The importance of magnesium and calcium for good health

 Having too much calcium in your blood stimulates your body into releasing a hormone called calcitonin.
 This can lead to preventing it from secreting the parathyroid hormone (PTH).

 - Calcitonin—causes your bones to absorb more calcium, but limits how much goes into your soft tissues

 - PTH—draws calcium out of the bones and deposits it in the soft tissues

-Your body needs to be able to regulate the balance of these hormones, and it can do that with the help of magnesium.
-Research has shown that getting sufficient magnesium will help to suppress PTH and stimulate calcitonin, sending calcium to the bones rather than the soft tissues and preventing certain bone diseases.
+Your body needs to be able to regulate the balance of these hormones.
+It can do that with the help of magnesium.
+Research has shown that getting sufficient magnesium will help to suppress PTH and stimulate calcitonin.
+This helps in sending calcium to the bones rather than the soft tissues and preventing certain bone diseases.

 Magnesium helps enzymes convert vitamins to facilitate calcium absorption

 Your body needs two vitamins to properly absorb calcium:

 - Vitamin D - certain enzymes in your body require magnesium to be able to convert vitamin D into its active form (known as calcitriol)